-Pros and Cons of Working Outside of China
+Advantages and Disadvantages of Working Outside of China

 One of the major advantages to working outside of China is that production costs can be dramatically lower.
 For example, in China, labor costs have risen over the past 15- 20 years, whereas in countries like Vietnam, India, and Bangladesh, the cost of labor has remained low.
 Another advantage is if you choose the right country for your product, it can decrease lead time and increase quality.
 A third advantage is that producing in other developing countries can help U.S. brands avoid Chinese tariffs.

-However, there are also drawbacks to working outside of China.
+However, there are also disadvantages to working outside of China.